oracle/tribuo/docs/Internals.md

-`TransformationMap` gathers the necessary statistics about the features, and then rewrites each `Example` according to the transformation, generating a `TransformerMap` which can be used to apply that specific transformations to other `Dataset`s (e.g. to fit the transformation on the training data, and apply it to the test data), and recording the transformations in the `Dataset`'s `DataProvenance`.
+`TransformationMap` gathers the necessary statistics about the features, and then rewrites each `Example` according to the transformation, generating a `TransformerMap` which can be used to apply that specific transformations to other `Dataset`s (e.g., to fit the transformation on the training data, and apply it to the test data), and recording the transformations in the `Dataset`'s `DataProvenance`.
 This can also be done at training time using the `TransformTrainer` which wraps the trained `Model` so the transformations are always applied.
-Transformations which depend on all features and can change the feature space itself (e.g. PCA or feature selection) are planned for a future release.
+Transformations which depend on all features and can change the feature space itself (e.g., PCA or feature selection) are planned for a future release.

 ### Training